OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 <br/>

-[NOTE: SHOULD WE ADD THE OSF HERE TOO?]
+[NOTE: SHOULD WE ADD THE OSF AS A BONUS STEP HERE TOO?]

 ## Checklist <a name="Checklist"></a>